mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - **StarTech XX 18U rack**

-I have a StarTech rack at my office.
-It's nothing exciting, but it does what it's supposed to do.
-It was striaghtforward to assemble, it feels sturdy, and the wheels make it easy to move around.
 StarTech also has a good reputation and a decent website, so I just chose between different StarTech racks.

 ### Review: StarTech XX 18U rack